JackSzwergold/Cheat-Sheets/content/IPTables - IPSet.md

 And if somehow you need to remove that IPTables rule, run this command:

     sudo iptables -D INPUT -p tcp -m set --match-set BANNED_RANGES src -j REJECT

-***

-*IPTables - IPSet (c) by Jack Szwergold; written on October 27, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*